Mobility vs flexibility: What do you actually need?

 This is where things start to get interesting.
 A lot of people are actually flexible enough — but they don’t have control in that range.
 And that’s where problems tend to show up.

 In many of the cases, the issue isn’t a lack of flexibility — it’s a lack of mobility and control.
-Your body doesn’t trust a range that it can’t control, so it creates stiffness as a way to protect you.
+Your body doesn’t trust a range that it can’t control, so it creates stiffness and muscle tension as a protective response.
+This is something we commonly see in people dealing with recurrent gym injuries, persistent tightness or movement-related pain.

 Stretching can temporarily improve how something feels.
 But if you don’t strengthen that range, control that range and actually use that range, the body will usually go back to where it started.